OpenHFT/Chronicle-Map/README.md

 - on Linux we recommend you use small to large maps of less than double main memory. e.g. if you have a 128 GB server, we recommend you have less than 256 GB of maps on the server.
 - on Mac OSX, we have no specific recommendations.

-### Chronicle Map Interface
+### ChronicleMap Interface
-The Chronicle Map interface adds a few methods above an beyond the standard ConcurrentMap, the ChronicleMapBuilder can also be used to return the ChronicleMap, see the example below :
+The ChronicleMap interface adds a few methods above an beyond the standard ConcurrentMap, the ChronicleMapBuilder can also be used to return the ChronicleMap, see the example below :

 ``` java